All Products

 sink.type-normalize-strategy: ONLY_BIGINT_OR_TEXT

-When you use the Hologres connector as the sink in a CDC YAML data ingestion job, you can write data to partitioned tables.
+When using the Hologres connector as the sink, you can write data to partitioned tables.
 For more information, see Write data to partitioned tables.

-Assume that a Kafka topic named inventory contains data from two tables, customers and products, in the debezium-json format.
-The following job can synchronize the data from the two tables to the corresponding tables in Hologres.
+Assume a Kafka topic named inventory contains data from two tables, customers and products, in debezium-json format.
+The following job synchronizes both tables to their corresponding tables in Hologres:

 source: